 You know that TV show you love to watch?
 Well, stand up and watch it.
 Or, stand up and march in place for one or two segments of the show.
 Look for ways to get your body moving that are easy, simple, and within your ability.

-That is one very effective and essential component of knowing how to age well and putting it into practice every day.
+That is one very effective and essential component of healthy aging and putting it into practice every day.

 Exercise is a topic that I write about often, because it is THAT important to us as we get older.